Quantum hypergraph states: a review: Hypergraph states in continuous variables

 for a fixed energy $Tr(\hat{\rho} \hat{a}^{\dagger}\hat{a})=\Bar{n}$, with $\Bar{n}\geq 0$ being the average of the number of photons in the bosonic mode \cite{demarie2018pedagogical}.
 A Gaussian operation transforms Gaussian states into Gaussian states, producing a convex set.
 When compared to quantum states in discrete variables, Gaussian states are more easily manipulated experimentally, and considerable progress has been made in manipulating non-Gaussian states \cite{ra2020non,stiesdal2021controlled}.
 In the transposition to graph states as Gaussian states, instead of using the Hadamard basis, $\ket{\pm}$, we take the state $\ket{0}_p$, and measurements on the Pauli basis are replaced by $\hat{p}$, while $\hat{Z}$ is replaced by $\hat{q}$.
 A graph state $\ket{\phi}$ with adjacency matrix $\mathcal{A}_{ij}$ can be studied as a Gaussian cluster state, and written as \cite{sansavini2019continuous}

-where the initially uncorrelated set of squeezed modes are then associated with a graph state by using the operator $\exp{i \hat{q_j}\hat{q_k}}$.
+where the initially uncorrelated set of squeezed modes are then associated with a graph state by using the operator $\exp{i \hat{q_j}\hat{q_k}}$ and $(t_{e_{i,j}})$ is a weight associated to each gate.
 For more than two vertices, it is equivalent to a Toffoli gate $e^{i \hat{q}_{v_1}...\hat{q}_{v_n}}$ \cite{PhysRevResearch.6.023332}.

 For Gaussian cluster states, the generalized coordinates vector, $(\hat{q},\hat{p})$, here defined as $\hat{X}:=\{\hat{q}_1,...,\hat{q}_N;\hat{p}_1,...,\hat{p}_N\}$, satisfies the condition $<\hat{X}>=0$.
 These can be identified as the position and momentum operators \cite{PhysRevA.111.022413}.
 Analogous to the case of qubit states, Gaussian graph states can be described by their stabilizers as a set of operators written as